laszland/fed-test-2020/README.md

 # My Name Necklance

-This project was made as a part of the recruitment process to Tenengroup.
+This project was made as a part of the recruitment process to TenenGroup.

 The page is also available [here](https://laszland.github.io/fed-test-2020/).